Wednesday 16 December 2009

 Unicode - a more modern version which allows for 107,000 international characters.

 The tag below shows the work undertaken in the class exercise.
 It was built in word but saved as a single web page.
-I hope that
+I hope that it shows that though embedded within the html format programming an original text message and location of an imported file can still be seen.

 http://www.student.city.ac.uk/~abhj012/weather-bells-whistles-now.mht